 8. Enjoy the rewards.
 Forced bulbs often last longer than their outdoor counterparts.

 9. Place the container outside after blooming because, inside, the plants will attract aphids.
 Planting is an option if the ground isn’t frozen, but expose the plants to cold weather gradually; mine continue to live long and productive lives outdoors.
 The following autumn, I start fresh with new bulbs.

 Tovah Martin is author of The Unexpected Houseplant.
-She gardens fanatically inside and outdoors in northwestern Connecticut.
+She gardens fanatically indoors and outdoors in northwestern Connecticut.